Phonics

 We approach the teaching of reading in a structured way, incorporating synthetic phonics with whole class, guided and independent reading schemes.

 In Key Stage 1, we use the Little Wandle phonics scheme.
 We also have a wide range of other reading books, both fiction and non-fiction.
-The Collins Big Cat Phonics Books are used for guided reading and are organised by sounds.
-Oxford Reading Tree Songbirds and Pearson Phonics Bug Club books are used for home readers and are organised by sounds.
-Our reading books are matched closely to the phonics phase/ stage that the children are working on.
+The Collins Big Cat Phonics Books are used for Practice Reads and are organised by sounds.
+These are read in school three times during the week before being sent home.
+A library book is also sent home to enjoy with a grown up.
+Our Practice Read books are matched closely to the phonics phase that the children are working on and are confident in reading.

 Reading Practice provides an opportunity for the teacher to teach reading in relation to the differentiated needs of the pupil groups, linked to individual progress and attainment.